 - Safety for women and girls – Increase public safety and access to justice for women and girls

-- Independent Oversight – Implement third-party oversight regarding Indigenous peoples and the justice system
+- Independent Oversight – Implement third-party oversight regarding Indigenous people and the justice system